lanl-ansi/PowerModelsAnalytics.jl/README.md

 plot_network(network_case; filename="network.pdf")
 ```

-will save a network plot to a file using the current backend enabled for Plots.jl, as noted in the following section.
+will save a network plot to a file using Vega.jl.

-## Backends for Plotting
+## Plotting

-This package relies on Plots.jl for plotting, so you must choose an appropriate backend for the style of plot you desire.
-See the Plots.jl [Documentation](http://docs.juliaplots.org/latest/install/) for additional information.
+This package relies on Vega.jl for plotting.
+See the Vega [Documentation](https://vega.github.io/) for additional information about how to build new Specifications.

 ## License